baleboy/balenet/content/posts/retro-gaming-picade-retropie.md

 ## Conclusions

 All in all I'm very happy with my Picade setup, but I have to admit that the experience is still not the same as playing the original arcade games.
+Also, after the initial novelty of playing those old arcade games without limits, I haven't touched the picade in months.

 It is very easy to mess up the configuration while trying out different things, so it's a good idea to make a backup of the image and/or the configuration files.
 One advantage of running on Linux is that you can use all the usual Linux tools to manage your system.
 For example I installed git with apt and backed up my config files to Github: [https://github.com/baleboy/picade-configs](https://github.com/baleboy/picade-configs)

-Some stuff about MisTER and FPGA emulation

-Thank everybody
+For an even more faithful experience, I discovered the [MiSTer FPGA](https://www.retrorgb.com/mister.html) project.
+This recreates the arcade machines in FPGA rather than emulating them, and the results are apparently really good.
+I'm not sure if I'll ever get around to building one, but it's definitely on my list.